p-arrow/Red-Blue-Guide/Wiki/Web Application.md

 - **Path Attribute**
    - If Activated: Specifies URL Path that must exist in the requested URL in order to send Cookie

+### Cache-Control
+- **no-cache**:
+   - It does not prevent data being cached locally
+   - Forces validation of the cached content
+   - Browser must check for new versions when the page is requested again
+- **private**:
+   - private does not prevent any caching by web browsers
+- **no-store**
+   - strongest and preferred directive for secure applications
+   - no-store instructs browsers not to store the content locally
+- **Pragma**: Serves for backwards compatibility with the HTTP/1.0 caches that do not have a Cache-Control HTTP/1.1 header [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Pragma)
+- View cache on Firefox: `about:cache`

 ### Same Site
 - Same Origin != Same Site
 - SameOriginPolicy (SOP) prevents Third Party from reading